-I am a PhD student whose research has historically focused on late nineteenth and early twentieth century transatlantic women’s writing.
+I am a second year PhD student whose research has historically focused on late nineteenth- and early twentieth-century transatlantic women’s writing.
 My theoretical interests include gender and sexuality studies, affect theory, and biopolitics.
 I am especially interested in the intersection of these theoretical approaches as they relate to conditions of embodiment and social organization.
-I hold a BA from Lourdes University, and an MA in Literature from Eastern Michigan University.
+I hold a BA from Lourdes University and an MA in Literature from Eastern Michigan University.

-I am a third year PhD fellow focusing on rhetorical experience, haptic and locative media, and rhetorics of display and exhibition.
-I have secondary interests in new media and digital literacies, digital writing research, multimodal composition, visual rhetoric, and technical and professional writing.
+I am a fourth year PhD Dean’s Fellow focusing on digital rhetoric and the rhetorics of display.
+My dissertation is an ethnographic study that will use observation and interviews to investigate the rhetorical experiences composed by and through interaction with digital haptic interfaces in spaces of cultural exhibition, particularly my two research sites: The Cleveland Museum of Art in Cleveland, Ohio, and the National Archives in Washington, D.C.
+My secondary research interests include new media and digital literacies, digital writing research, multimodal composition, visual rhetoric, and professional and technical writing.
 I hold a BA in Professional Communication and Information Design from Nazareth College, an MA in Creative Writing from Kingston University, London, UK, and an MA in English Literature from the University of Rochester.

 I am a first-year PhD student with a BA from Wittenberg University and an MA from the University of South Florida.
 My focus is Restoration and 18th-century British Literature.
 My primary research focuses on the development of language through the period, examining shifting gender roles and definitions of masculinity.
 Using plays and novels, I explore the gap between the public and private, and the different language used in each.